-When a guy is told he needs to get a semen analysis done, this news can leave him with many questions.
+When a guy is told he needs to get a semen analysis done, this news can leave him with many questions about male fertility.
 Why do I need to get a semen analysis in the first place?
 What is the semen analysis procedure?
 And what happens if my semen analysis results are not normal?
-In this article, we address many concerns that men typically have before getting their semen analysis done.
+In this article, we address many concerns that men have about their fertility before getting their semen analysis done.

 Why do I need to get a semen analysis done?